mossphp/moss-storage/docs/03_schema.md

 # Schema

-`Schema` responsibility is to create, alter and drop entity containers.
+`Schema` responsibility is to create, alter and drop entity tables.

 ### Check

-Checks if data container for entity exists (does not check if is up-to-date)
+Checks if table for entity exists (does not check if is up-to-date)

 	$bool = $storage
 		->check('entity')